 Information without context is rarely insightful.
 Yet many text analysis methods fail to adequately capture context.
 Instead, outputs like word clouds, sentiment analysis and topic wheels provide a one-dimensional view of a topic.
-Relative Insight is tackling this challenge with a comparative approach that delivers scalable, contextual text analysis and insights for market researchers, marketers and customer experience teams.
-Our newly enhanced ability to showcase verbatim examples makes it easy to communicate this context to stakeholders.
+Relative Insight is tackling this challenge with a comparative approach that delivers scalable text analytics and contextual insights for customer insight, market research, product and marketing teams.

 The terms information and insight are often used interchangeably.
 While both are derived from data, there is an important distinction between the two.
 What distinguishes an insight from a piece of information is context and a ‘so what?’ that can be used to drive action.